svetst/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **LastModifiedAt**: February 23, 2021

-**Why this rule is important**: The  the schemas used by private endpoint should have same definition.
+**Why this rule is important**: The schemas used by private endpoint should have same definition.

 **How to fix the violation**: Please reference to the common private endpoint definition in [privateLink](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/common-types/resource-management/v1/privatelinks.json).